-Jabba orders the capture of Han Solo™, hanging this Carbonite-encased rebel on his wall as decoration.
-Jabba also sends Luke Skywalker™ into the Rancor’s claws, tries to toss our heroes into the stomach of a Sarlacc™, and keeps Leia Organa™ as property in a disgusting display of power.
+Jabba orders the capture of Han Solo™, hanging this carbonite™-encased rebel on his wall as decoration.
+Jabba also sends Luke Skywalker™ into the rancor’s claws, tries to toss our heroes into the stomach of a sarlacc™, and keeps Leia Organa™ as property in a disgusting display of power.
 While plenty of non-humanoid characters in Star Wars still have what we’d consider humanity, Jabba is completely devoid of any empathy or morality.

 And in the sequel trilogy, Sidious has utilized cloning technology to make himself effectively immortal.
 Stationed on Exegol™, the villain hangs from a series of tubes, essentially a corpse at this point.
 Because his only goals are unlimited power and unending reign over the galaxy, he tries to drain Ben Solo’s™ life force to heal himself, adding another murder to his record.
 This untrustworthy man is the greatest killer in Star Wars and is also possibly the scariest Star Wars character.

-Although he is not Force sensitive, Grievous uses lightsaber combat in battle.
-His skill is matched by merciless mockery; in order to emotionally wound the Jedi, he brags about the sabers he’s stolen and tells the stories of how and from whom they were collected.
+Although he is not Force-sensitive, Grievous uses lightsaber combat in battle.
+His skill is paired with merciless mockery; in order to emotionally wound the Jedi, he brags about the sabers he’s stolen and tells the stories of how and from whom they were collected.
 Finally, Grievous is a brilliant military strategist.
 As a formidable opponent to our heroes, he is certainly one of the scariest Star Wars antagonists — and that’s even without mentioning the body horror that accompanies his death at the hands of Obi-Wan Kenobi™.

 However, Episode IX: The Rise of Skywalker™ tests Rey’s faith to the light.
 In one nightmarish sequence aboard the ruins of the Death Star™, Rey is confronted with a vision of her dark side self.
 The woman in black robes wields a double-bladed red lightsaber.
 She approaches Rey, snarling at her with sharpened teeth and ghastly pale skin.
 This Sith Rey is one of the scariest characters in Star Wars not only because of her physical appearance, but because of what she represents to Rey: hope lost and evil triumphant.

 - Ewoks™!
-If you get on one of these adorable space bears’ bad sides, expect a spear to the head, a cookout, or dismemberment.
+If you get on one of these adorable space bears’ bad sides, expect a spear to the head, a cookout, and/or dismemberment.